chadfennell/dapistrano/README.markdown

     $ bundle install --path vendor/bundle

 Dapistrano and Capistrano come with executables.
-Use Bundler to create versions of those executables that will use only the gems in the bundle you just installed:
+Use Bundler to ensure those executables will use only the gems in the bundle you just installed, and not any versions of those same gems that may be installed elsewhere:

     $ bundle install --binstubs

-You should now have executables in ~/my-site-dapistrano/bin/.

 ## Initialize Project Directory